Out of the FOG Banner

 Nobody’s perfect.
 Even normal healthy people will experience or exhibit a few of the above criteria from time to time.
 This does not make a person PPD.

-Understanding the clinical criteria for Paranoid Personality Disorder (PPD) is helpful but learning how to cope with having a loved-one who suffers from PPD is quite different and is not covered in any psychological manual.
+Understanding the clinical criteria for Paranoid Personality Disorder (PPD) is helpful but learning how to cope with having a loved-one who suffers from PPD is quite different.

 One of the most effective ways we have found to deal with that is to get support from people who understand what it feels like to be in a relationship or be a family member of someone who suffers from a personality disorder and have learned how to cope.
 You can find people like that at our Support Forum.